WICG/attribution-reporting-api/README.md

 Conversion Metadata
 -------------------

-Conversion metadata is extremely important for critical use-cases like reporting the *value* of a conversion.
+reporting the *purchase value* of a conversion.
 However, too much conversion metadata could be used to link advertiser identity with publisher identity.